 - Contents of emails and social networking accounts of certain public figures.

 These steps are taken from the article Stay Linked With Your Clients by Helping Them Forever Friend Their Digital Property by Robert K. Kirkland in CEB’s Estate Planning 2013.
 Get a form power of digital assets for an executor or trustee in CEB’s California Will Drafting §33.52 or Drafting California Revocable Trusts §22.9, respectively.
-For step-by-step, schedule-by-schedule guidance on preparing periodic accountings, turn to CEB’s new Fiduciary Accounting Handbook.
+For step-by-step, schedule-by-schedule guidance on preparing periodic accountings, turn to CEB’s Fiduciary Accounting Handbook.

 Other CEBblog™ posts you may find useful: